rswgnu/hyperbole/README.md

   - All Hyperbole-specific code files begin with an 'h', aside from the Koutliner files which are in the kotl/ subdirectory and begin with a 'k'.

-  - Hyperbole user-interface files begin with 'hui-' or 'hmous'.
+  - Hyperbole user-interface files begin with 'hui-' or 'hmouse-'.

-  - Files that define implicit button types begin with 'hib'.
+  - Files that define implicit button types begin with 'hib-'.

   - Encapsulations of foreign systems begin with 'hsys-'.